rfgordonjr/adpCrime/README.md

 # adpCrime

-Analysis of APD crime data
+Analysis of APD crime data by zone and beat.
+Follows heavily from the  [codeforatlanta/apd-crime-data github](https://github.com/codeforatlanta/apd-crime-data).